Pukekohe massacre: Murders

 Schlaepfer next shot and stabbed his grandson in his bed, then shot his son's wife in the kitchen while she was talking to the police.
-Schlaepfer then returned to the barn where he shot his son and waited for his other son to return from work.
-Schlaepfer shot and stabbed him when he arrived, then went to the bushes near the house and shot himself.
+Schlaepfer then returned to the tool shed where he shot his son and waited for his other son to return from work.
+Schlaepfer shot and stabbed him when he arrived, then went into the bush near the house and shot himself.
 Schlaepfer's granddaughter, who had hidden from him in a wardrobe, survived the shooting of her mother and continued speaking to police on the emergency line for three hours, describing what was happening at the scene until it was secured by police.
 Schlaepfer used a shotgun and a .22-calibre rifle during the shooting.

+Aftermath

+More than 60 police officers were dispatched; some went to the farm, and others ensured that the roads were safe before the ambulances could enter.
+When the armed cops arrived, they found the slain bodies of the family members inside their respective houses and at various locations of the farm.
+They were then able to rescue his granddaughter, 9-year-old Linda, the only surviving family member.
+After six hours of searching, Schlaepfer's body was found with a single self-inflicted gunshot wound to the head and was lying with a shotgun in an open field behind the furtherest farmhouse on the property.
+Police believe that he died a short time after conducting the massacre.
+A joint funeral service was later held for Schlaepfer and the slain family, and they were all buried together.

 Gun control context

 At the time of the event, gun owners were still regulated under the Arms Act 1983, which granted lifetime licences.
 New Zealand legislation to amend the act in order to review licences every 10 years (a consequence of the 1990 Aramoana massacre) had not yet been enacted.
 Thomas Thorp considered the Schlaepfer murders in his comprehensive 1995 Review of Firearms Control in New Zealand for the New Zealand Government.
 Thorp found that Schlaepfer had been issued with a class A firearms licence in 1984 and had no known history of mental illness or domestic violence according to police records.